Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 In this task, you will add a CSS stylesheet to define the styles of the site.

-1. The CSS file and images are included in the Source\Assets\Content of this Lab.
+1. The CSS file and images are included in the **Source\Assets\Content** folder of this Lab.
 In order to add them to the application, drag their content from a **Windows Explorer** window into the **Solution Explorer** in Visual Web Developer Express, as shown below:

  	![Dragging style contents](./images/Dragging-style-contents.png?raw=true "Dragging style contents")